Updated 14 April 2021

-Students can book a free and fast asymptomatic lateral flow test on campus.
-These tests are for people who aren’t showing coronavirus symptoms and will indicate whether you are carrying the virus.
-They are available on campus from 4 January to 5 February.
-These tests are currently also available to staff who need to work on campus.
+If you don’t have any coronavirus symptoms, students are asked to book a free and fast asymptomatic lateral flow test on campus.
+These tests are also available to staff who need to work on campus.

 If you are a student or member of staff, let us know if you are self-isolating or have tested positive for coronavirus so we can support you.

-Please see our information about how we can support you if you have symptoms or test positive or coronavirus, or need to self-isolate.
-To ensure we are clear and transparent with you, the page also includes our student and staff case statistics.
+Please see our information about how we can support you if you test positive for coronavirus or need to self-isolate.

-If you need to self-isolate or receive a positive test, you must let the University know by emailing email@example.com, visiting our reporting Covid webpage or calling 0113 3438777.
+If you need to self-isolate or receive a positive test result, you must let the University know by emailing firstname.lastname@example.org, visiting our reporting COVID webpage or calling 0113 3438777.
 If you live in University accommodation please also report to them that you are self-isolating.

 Find out how we can work together to stay safe.